Aaidenplays/frontend-music-school/README.md

   For authentication I use bcrypt to encrypt passwords.

   To use my app just clone this repo and the backend repo provided at the top.
-  Then, paste the repos into your local machine.
   Next, type `rails db:migrate` on the back-end repo then, `rails s -p 3001` Finally in the front-end repo type `npm install` then, `npm start`